 About Our Testing Process

 The Switchback Travel team has been cruising mellow mountain singletrack and boulder-strewn trails for years.
-Former editor-in-chief John Ellings and former senior editor Jenny Abegg drew from endless runs, races, and mountain scrambles—both locally in the Pacific Northwest and as far abroad as southern Patagonia—to curate our initial round-up of 10 shoes back in 2016.
-Senior editor Chris Carter took over the guide in 2024 with help from Ben Stalheim.
-An alumnus of the three Triple Crown trails (AT, PCT, and CDT) and dedicated ultra-marathon racer, Chris has worn down the tread of countless trail shoes over thousands of miles and is all too familiar with the sinking feeling of uncomfortable feet mid-run.
-Ben is a wildlife biologist based in San Diego who loves to trail run with his binoculars as a means to cover a lot of miles while birding.
-Together, they bring a wealth of knowledge and valuable perspective to this ever-changing review.
+Our founding members drew from runs, races, and mountain scrambles to curate our initial round-up of 10 shoes back in 2016.
+Senior editor Chris Carter took over the guide in 2024 with help from testers Ben Stalheim and Sasha Brown.
+A dedicated ultrarunner, Chris has worn down the tread of countless trail shoes over thousands of miles and is all too familiar with the sinking feeling of uncomfortable feet mid-run.
+Ben is a wildlife biologist based in Florida who loves to trail run with his binoculars as a means to cover a lot of miles while birding, and Sasha is a former racer and avid trail runner in British Columbia.
+Contributing editor Maggie Slepian jumped on the bandwagon to help oversee this lineup in 2025, backed by more than a decade of professional shoe testing, thru-hiking, and four-season trail running in Montana, Utah, the northeast, and the West Coast.

-Our selection of 17 trail runners you see today is a result of continued on-trail testing, along with feedback from seasoned contributors and the running community as a whole.
-We put trail runners through a variety of real-world tests—from short after-work jaunts on local trails to organized ultra-distance races—to gauge their performance.
+Our current selection of 18 trail runners is a result of continued on-trail testing, along with feedback from seasoned contributors and the running community as a whole.
+We put trail running shoes through a variety of real-world tests—from short after-work jaunts on local trails to organized ultra-distance races—to gauge their performance.
 Stability, cushioning, traction, and weight are all key factors we look at when dissecting a shoe's merit, and each model has to prove itself over many miles (generally at least 50) before earning a spot on our list.
 Finally, as mentioned, we know that the competition for the trail shoe podium is fierce and constantly evolving.
 As a result, we continue to test new and noteworthy shoes as they become available, adding any standouts to our list along the way—so be sure to check in with us regularly.

 Trail Running Shoe Buying Advice